Starting a Private School in Illinois

-There are no accreditation or licensing requirements for schools, and registration/recognition are optional processes, but are recommended due to the additional benefits of being a recognized school.
+There are no accreditation or licensing requirements for schools, and registration/recognition are optional processes, but are recommended.

 The Illinois State Board of Education has assembled a page of detailed requirements for private schools.